ibm-cloud-docs/dl/ha-dr.md

 ### Backing up {{site.data.keyword.dl_short}} gateways for disaster recovery
 {: #disaster-recovery-dl}

 You must be prepared to recreate your {{site.data.keyword.dl_short}} gateways and connections.
-This section helps you ensure you have all the data needed.
+This section helps you ensure that you have all the data needed.

-{{site.data.keyword.dl_short}} backups are stored in the us-south and eu-du regions.
+{{site.data.keyword.dl_short}} backups are cross-regionally durable.
+Backups are stored across multiple regions, and are restorable to other regions.
 {: note}

 Preserve a list of all your direct links and their connections.
 To do so, perform the following procedure: